peter-conalgo/freesurface/README.md

 ### The idea

 The idea is simple.
 Patents must end.
 A new economy begins.
 Very crazy we understand.
 Just asking people to really think hard about what value those concepts bring to them anymore.

+This project is meant to be a chance for anyone outside of this very small industry to take a crack at some of the workflows that developers go through.
+Devising a plan and direction works very much the same way as building software, or at least it could.
+It's just that english is the syntax.
+The tech community has figured out a lot of ways to speed progress.
+Outsiders can make use of a lot of these methods, and it's not that hard.
+So far this is just an idea in version control, YOU can learn how to use version control as well.
+You will never look back!

 ### What is up with the name?